LacledesLAN/gamesvr-quake2/README.md

 This repository is maintained by [Laclede's LAN](https://lacledeslan.com).
 Its contents are intended to be a basic server.
 For examples of building a customized server from this Docker image browse its related child-project [gamesvr-quake2-freeplay](https://github.com/LacledesLAN/gamesvr-quake2-freeplay).
 If any documentation is unclear or it has any issues please see [CONTRIBUTING.md](./CONTRIBUTING.md).

-This docker image contains the original server software along with both 32 and 64 versions of [Q2PRO](https://github.com/skullernet/q2pro) for extra functionatlity and troubleshooting.
+This docker image contains the original server software along with [Q2PRO](https://github.com/skullernet/q2pro) for extra functionality and troubleshooting.
 Also included are compiled versions of [ctf for yquake 2](https://github.com/yquake2/ctf), [OpenFFA](https://github.com/skullernet/openffa), [OpenTDM](https://github.com/skullernet/opentdm),[Lithium](https://github.com/QwazyWabbitWOS/lithium),   and [OpenRocket Arena 2 by packetflinger](https://github.com/packetflinger/openra2).

+> Q2PRO is released under GPLv2.
+It sources can be found at [github.com/skullernet/q2pro](https://github.com/skullernet/q2pro).

 ## Linux